 1925 No, No, Nanette opens on Broadway at the Globe Theatre.
 Louise Groody stars as the headstrong young woman who meets a rakish bible salesman, played by Charles Winninger.
 Two well-known musical theatre songs that come from this show are "Tea for Two" and "I Want to Be Happy."

 1940 Tallulah Bankhead performs The Little Foxes in Hershey, Pennsylvania.
 That morning, she attended her father's funeral in Washington, D.C., where he was the Speaker of the House.

 1948 The national tour of A Streetcar Named Desire is in Pittsburgh, Pennsylvania at the Nixon Theatre.
 Mid-scene, the play comes to a screeching halt as a false cry of "fire" is heard.
 Uta Hagen, who is playing Blanche DuBois, gets laughs at an intended serious moment during a later scene when her character yells "fire, fire."

 1983 Tonight is the final straw for the producers of The Corn Is Green on Broadway at the Lunt-Fontanne.
 Its star, Cicely Tyson, revered actor of stage and screen, is fired.
 She had missed the September 8 performance to accompany famed husband Miles Davis on a trip without telling the producers in advance.
-Not only that, she had allegedly refused to take direction since the play opened on August 22.
 The show closes two days later.

 1997 Writer/actor John Leguizamo, whose previous solo shows included Spic O-Rama and Mambo Mouth, opens his latest work Freak at Off-Broadway's Atlantic Theatre.
 The show in-progress previously played Chicago's Goodman Theatre, San Francisco's Theatre on the Square, and Off-Off-Broadway's Performance Space 122.
 It reaches Broadway later in the season (February 12, 1998) and plays 144 performances.

 2003 Hugh Jackman makes his Broadway debut in the Peter Allen bio musical The Boy From Oz, which begins previews at the Imperial Theatre.
 Jackman gets some of the best reviews of the season for his performance, and wins the 2004 Tony Award for Best Actor in a Musical.